Who are you, and what do you do?

 Lion is the highest supported version for my MacBook so that's what I'm stuck with.
 I have TotalFinder installed which enables tabbed browsing, cut & paste, and many other useful features that Apple should have implemented long ago in Finder.
 At any given moment Terminal is always running and easily hidden yet accessible via a system-wide hot-key thanks to TotalTerminal.

-Firefox is my browser of choice and I use it all the time because of how customizable it is and how it's the only one that does bookmark keywords right.
-Evernote is how I store all my notes, and it essentially acts as my second brain.
-It works like magic: you add notes to it, and it's later is tagged, indexed, and synced to the cloud for easy retrieval and safekeeping.
-It's totally worth paying $5/month or $45/year for the massive 1GB monthly upload allowance - compared to 60MB for free accounts.
+Firefox is my browser of choice and I use it all the time because of how customizable it is and how it's the only one that implements bookmark keywords correctly.
+Evernote is how I store all my notes, and it functions as my second brain.
+It works like magic: you add notes to it, and later I can tag, index, and sync it to the cloud for easy retrieval and safekeeping.

-iTunes is how I manage my music library, and every song or album in it is tagged with the proper metadata and is usually includes the high-res version of the album cover.
-I like getting new songs as lossless formats, and I use XLD to convert them into the Apple friendly ALAC format.
+iTunes is how I manage my music library, and every song and album in it is tagged with the proper metadata and includes the high-res version of the album cover.
+I like getting new songs as FLAC, and I use XLD to convert them into the more Apple friendly ALAC format.
 VLC is the best video player ever, since it plays just about every format known to man.

 When using Linux (GNU/Linux or GNU plus Linux or whatever you like to call it) I prefer Xubuntu because it has the same features and compatibility of Ubuntu without the atrocious Unity interface and it doesn't send your search data to third parties in order to make money.
 For servers I like to use Debian, and Raspbian for the Raspberry Pi.